Where to Take Photos at the Colorful Gamcheon Culture Village (감천문화마을) | Busan, South Korea

 Busan hotteok: filled with seeds

 They are usually very cheap too!
-About USD$1 to $2 per hotteok.
-Also, watch out on your first bite because they are piping hot!
-So, hotteok stalls are usually out during winter as a winter street food that can warm you up!
+About 1,000 won (USD$1 to $2) per hotteok.
+Also, watch out for your first bite because they are piping hot!
+Which is why hotteok stalls are usually out during winter, serving winter street food that can warm you up!

 Is the Gamcheon Culture Village a place you would want to visit?
 Let me know in the comments!